travigd/documentation/server/access-control-lists.md

 These fields represent the following:

-- `$w` The permission to write to this stream
+-   `$w` The permission to write to this stream.
-- `$r` The permission to read from this stream
+-   `$r` The permission to read from this stream.
-- `$d` The permission to delete this stream
+-   `$d` The permission to delete this stream.
-- `$mw` The permission to write the metadata associated with this stream
+-   `$mw` The permission to write the metadata associated with this stream.
-- `$mr` The permission to read the metadata associated with this stream
+-   `$mr` The permission to read the metadata associated with this stream.

-These fields can be updated with either a single string or an array of strings representing users or groups (`$admins`, `$all`, or custom groups).
-It is also possible to put an empty array into one of these fields, this has the effect of remove all users from that permission.
+You can update these fields with either a single string or an array of strings representing users or groups (`$admins`, `$all`, or custom groups).
+It is possible to put an empty array into one of these fields, this has the effect of removing all users from that permission.

-<span class="note">It is not normally recommended to give people access to `$mw` as then they can then change the ACL.</span>
+<span class="note">It is not recommended to give people access to <code>$mw</code> as then they can then change the ACL.</span>

 ### Example

+The ACL below would give `greg` read and write permission on the stream, while `john` would have read permission on the stream.
+Only users in the `$admins` group would be able to delete the stream, or read and write the metadata.

 ```json
 {